Restricting access and delegating administration with Role-Based Access Control

 Instance shared by multiple cross-functional teams

-This example considers the case where there are multiple teams of users sharing the single instance.
+This example considers the case where there are multiple teams of users sharing a single instance.
 Each team consists of multiple people with different roles.
 The most common roles in this case are:

-• Build Manager - will want to be create, modify and delete job configurations
+• Build Manager: Create, modify, and delete job configurations

-• Tester - will want to be able to kick off their builds, access build artifacts and create SCM tags
+• Tester: Kick off their builds, access build artifacts, and create SCM tags

-• Manager - will want to be able to manage user roles in their teams
+• Manager: Manage user roles in their teams

-• Read only - any authenticated user will require read access to the system but not be able to download build artifacts
+• Read only: Authenticated user that requires read access to the system but is not be able to download build artifacts

 Table 4.
 Sample roles for an instance shared by multiple cross-functional teams